digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.matter/README.md

 A **bridge** is a special type of node that connects non-Matter devices to a Matter network, effectively translating between protocols.
 Bridges allow legacy devices to be controlled via the Matter standard.

 openHAB fully supports connecting to Matter bridges.
-In addition, openHAB has experimental support for running its own Matter bridge service, exposing openHAB items as Matter endpoints to 3rd party systems.
+In addition, openHAB has support for running its own Matter bridge service, exposing openHAB items as Matter endpoints to 3rd party systems.
 See [Matter Bridge](#Matter-Bridge) for information on running a Bridge server.

 **Example:**